 Defending the name- Kochi Pathar Jhol

-If you have a fondness for mutton or lamb, then you're probably well acquainted with the distinction between kochi patha (baby goat) and rewaji mangsho (meat with fat).
-This delectable mutton curry is a beloved choice among Bengalis and requires no introduction.
-It goes by various names, such as Kochi Pathar Jhol, Mangshor Jhol, Bengali Mutton Curry, and Aloo diye Khasir Mangsher Jhol.
+If you love mutton or lamb, you probably know the difference between young goat (kochi patha) and meat with fat (rewaji mangsho).
+This amazing mutton curry is a favorite with Bengalis and needs no introduction.
+You might know it as Kochi Pathar Jhol, Mangshor Jhol, Bengali Mutton Curry, or Aloo diye Khasir Mangsher Jhol.

 Kochi Pathar Jhol - Tips